SwissArmyWrench/johnnybgoode/docs/GOALPOSTS.md

 - checking/enforcing of per-folder name schemes
 - Use environment variables for non-default config file location
 - Help text under `johnny help`
+- `johnny info` command to provide info like expected config file path.
+- Built in setup system

 ### How this file works